julsraemy/prezi/md/intro-open-data-2024.md

 ---

+# ORD in Switzerland

+## Vision

+> By facilitating access to and reuse of research data, ORD promotes better, more effective, and more impactful research for the benefit of society as a whole.
+Through the principles of open access and reusability of research data, ORD practices support transparent and reproducible research findings.
+Moreover, ORD fosters collaboration by promoting exchange among researchers across disciplines, legal systems and national borders, thus enabling creativity and innovation to thrive.

+[Open Science Delegation 2021a]

+---

+# ORD in Switzerland

+## Action Areas

+- Support researchers and research communities in imagining and adopting ORD practices
+- Development, promotion, and maintenance of financially sustainable basic infrastructures and services for all researchers
+- Equipping researchers for ORD skills development and exchange of best practices
+- Building up systemic und supportive conditions for institutions and research communities

+[Open Science Delegation 2021b]

+---

 # Open Government Data (OGD)

 > The work of government involves collecting huge amounts of data, much of which is not confidential (economic data, demographic data, spending data, crime data, transport data, etc).
 The value of much of this data can be greatly enhanced by releasing it as open data, freeing it for re-use by business, research, civil society, data journalists, etc.